base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 If you verified on Basescan, you can use the `Read Contract` and `Write Contract` sections under the `Contract` tab to interact with the deployed contract.
 To use `Write Contract`, you'll need to connect your wallet first, by clicking the `Connect to Web3` button (sometimes this can be a little finicky, and you'll need to click `Connect` twice before it shows your wallet is successfully connected).

-For some practice using the `cast` command-line tool which Foundry provides, we'll perform a call without publishing a transaction (a read), then sign and publish a transaction (a write).
+To practice using the `cast` command-line tool which Foundry provides, we'll perform a call without publishing a transaction (a read), then sign and publish a transaction (a write).

 ### Performing a call
 A key component of the Foundry toolkit, `cast` enables us to interact with contracts, send transactions, and get onchain data using Ethereum RPC calls.
 First we will perform a call from your account, without publishing a transaction.